Klexus1/dvfza/README.md

 # This app is damn vulnerable.

-Not even this any of this should be trusted so please perform the due diligence between running this app in your environment.
+Not even any of this should be trusted so please perform the due diligence before running this app in your environment.

 ## You need to hack this app.